 Tapeworms are made up of segments, and they get longer by growing new segments.
 Each segment can reproduce by making thousands of eggs.
-Since tapeworms can have more than a thousand segments, that's a lot of opportunity to spread.
+Since tapeworms can have more than 3,000 segments, that's a lot of opportunity to spread.

 New segments grow at the head of the tapeworm, pushing older segments to the end of the line, where they break off.
 These segments, along with the eggs they contain, pass out of the digestive tract in the host's feces (poop).
 If the infected feces aren't disposed of in a sanitary way — like down a flush toilet — they can get into the soil or water.